Jorenar/blog/2023-02-26-gotophobia-harmful.md

 </aside>

 Beej shows [tail call optimization](https://beej.us/guide/bgc/html/split/goto.html#tail-call-optimization) as an example in his book.
-Unfortunately (from educational standpoint! otherwise it's very good thing) modern compilers easily optimize something as simple as factorial to the very same assembly which we get using the `goto` optimization.
+Unfortunately (from educational standpoint! otherwise, it's a great thing) modern compilers easily optimize something as simple as factorial to the very same assembly which we get using the `goto` optimization.
 On the other hand, not everybody is blessed with modern, optimizing compiler...